 - program participants

 - contractors

-- WIOA staff
+- WIA staff

-- local area staff
+- Local Area staff

-- One-Stop partner staff
+- One-Stop Partner staff

 - applicants for program participation

 - labor unions

-- community based organizations
+- community based organizations.

-The identity of the complainant or any other person who has furnished information or assisted in an investigation will be kept confidential to the maximum extent possible, consistent with a fair determination of the issues.
+The identity of the complainant or any other person who has furnished information or assisted in an investigation of a complaint will be kept confidential to the maximum extent possible, consistent with a fair determination of the issues.

 No person, organization or agency may retaliate against any individual that files a complaint or testifies during complaint proceedings.
-Any individual may file a complaint without fear of jeopardizing their position, opportunity for advancement, or salary increase, and without fear of the denial of rights and benefits provided by the Act, regulations, or state and local laws.
+Any individual may file a complaint without fear of jeopardizing their position, opportunity for advancement, salary increase or denial of rights and benefits provided by the Act, regulations, or state and local laws.

-Time Frames
+B. Time Frames

-Except for complaints alleging fraud or criminal activity, complaints shall be made within one hundred eighty (180) days of the alleged occurrence.
+Except for complaints alleging fraud or criminal activity, complaints shall be made within one hundred and eighty (180) days of the alleged occurrence.